 To set up SLA rules for your team, follow the steps below.

-Click the gear icon on the top right of Front and into the Company settings tab, and select Rules under your team name.
-You need to be a Team Admin to create SLA rules in Front.
+Click the gear icon on the top right of Front and into the Company settings tab, and select Rules under your Workspace name.
+You need to be a Workspace Admin to create SLA rules in Front.

 To add a new SLA rule: